oasis-tcs/openc2-jadn/jadn-v2.0.md

 #### 4.2.2.4 Links

-The `key` and `link` TypeOptions support references to instances of a structured compound type.
+An information model defines type relationships in two ways: as collections containing values or as references to values.
-The `key` option designates one field as the primary key, and the `link` option designates a field as a foreign key that references an instance of the specified type.
+Collection relationships are normally hierarchical: a root compound type such as book contains chapters, which contain sentences, which contain leaf types such as words.
+A hierarchy is a directed acyclic graph (DAG), meaning that its types have no circular dependencies and its values have no indefinitely-deep recursive nesting.
+When collection types have cyclic relationships either directly or indirectly through other types, the cycles should be broken by replacing a contained value to a reference to flatten its values by eliminating recursive nesting.

-These options provide semantic information to applications; they do not affect serialization.
+The `key` and `link` TypeOptions support type references.
-The *contain* relationships of an information model should form a directed acyclic graph, and where types have a cyclic relationship replacing a contained value with a reference using `link` breaks the cycle and eliminates recursive nesting and data duplication.
+* The `key` option designates one field of a structured compound type as its primary key.
-The `link` option also supports relationship-aware application operations such as checking referential integrity.
+* The `link` option designates a field as a foreign key that references an instance of the specified type, flattening collection values and supporting relationship-aware application operations such as checking referential integrity.

-As an example, an instance of a Person type with cyclic relationships would be a nested denormalized nightmare without references.
-Using `link` references to eliminate *contain* cycles results in a flat set of independent, normalized values:
+As an example, an instance of a Person type with cyclic relationships would contain denormalized (duplicated) nested values.
+Using `link` references to eliminate contain cycles results in a flat set of independent, normalized values:
 ```
 Person = Record